 - Limbic encephalitis.
-This is inflammation affecting a region of the brain known as the limbic system, which controls emotions, behaviors and certain memory functions.
-People with this disorder may experience personality changes or mood disturbances, memory loss, seizures, hallucinations, or drowsiness.
+This syndrome involves swelling, known as inflammation, of an area of the brain known as the limbic system.
+The limbic system controls emotions, behaviors and certain memory functions.
+People with this condition may experience personality changes or mood changes, memory loss, seizures, hallucinations, or drowsiness.

 - Encephalomyelitis.
 This syndrome refers to inflammation of the brain and spinal cord.
-There may be a wide variety of symptoms and signs depending on the area affected.
+There may be a wide variety of symptoms depending on the area affected.

 - Opsoclonus-myoclonus.
-This syndrome is due to dysfunction of the cerebellum or its connections.
-It can cause rapid, irregular eye movements (opsoclonus) and involuntary, chaotic muscle jerks (myoclonus) in your limbs and trunk.
+This syndrome occurs when the cerebellum or its connections don't work properly.
+It can cause rapid, irregular eye movements and muscle jerks in the arms, legs and trunk.

 - Stiff person syndrome.
-Previously called stiff man syndrome, this syndrome is characterized by progressive, severe muscle stiffness or rigidity, mainly affecting your spine and legs.
-It may also cause painful muscle spasms.
+Previously called stiff man syndrome, this syndrome leads to serious muscle stiffness, known as rigidity, that gets worse over time.
+Stiffness mainly affects the spine and legs.
+It also may cause painful muscle spasms.

 - Myelopathy.
-This term refers to a syndrome of injury limited to the spinal cord.
-Depending on the level of spinal cord injury, you may have changes in bowel and bladder function, and severe weakness and numbness up to a certain level in your body.
-If the level of injury includes your neck, you can have severe disability affecting all four limbs.
+This term refers to a syndrome that involves injury to the spinal cord.
+Symptoms depend on the level of spinal cord injury.
+Symptoms may include changes in bowel and bladder function, and weakness and numbness up to a certain level in the body.
+If the level of injury includes the neck, it can cause a serious disability that affects the arms and legs.

 When it occurs as a paraneoplastic syndrome, Lambert-Eaton myasthenic syndrome is typically associated with lung cancer.

 Myasthenia gravis.
-Myasthenia gravis is also related to disrupted communication between nerves and muscles and also characterized by weakness and rapid fatigue of any of the muscles that are under voluntary control, including muscles in your face, eyes, arms and legs.
+Myasthenia gravis also is related to disrupted communication between nerves and muscles.
+People with myasthenia gravis have weakness and rapid fatigue of any of the muscles that are under voluntary control.
+These include muscles in the face, eyes, arms and legs.
 The muscles involved in chewing, swallowing, talking and breathing may be affected as well.

-When myasthenia gravis occurs as a paraneoplastic syndrome, it is typically associated with cancer of the thymus gland (thymoma).
+When myasthenia gravis occurs as a paraneoplastic syndrome, it is typically associated with cancer of the thymus gland, known as thymoma.

 - Peripheral neuropathy.
-This condition refers to patterns of damage to nerves that transmit messages from the brain or spinal column to the rest of your body.
-When damage involves only the sensory nerves of the peripheral nervous system, you can have pain and disturbances in sensation anywhere in your body.
+In this condition, nerves that transmit messages from the brain or spinal column to the rest of the body are damaged.
+These nerves are known as peripheral nerves.
+When damage involves only the sensory nerves, it causes pain and changes in sensation anywhere in the body.

 When to see a doctor

-The signs and symptoms of paraneoplastic syndromes of the nervous system are similar to those of many conditions, including cancer, cancer complications and even some cancer treatments.
+Symptoms of paraneoplastic syndromes of the nervous system are similar to those of many conditions, including cancer, cancer complications and some cancer treatments.

 Any cancer may be associated with a paraneoplastic syndrome of the nervous system.
-However, the disorders occur more often in people with cancers of the lung, ovary, breast, testis or lymphatic system.
+However, it occurs more often in people with cancers of the lung, ovary, breast, testis or lymphatic system.

-To diagnose paraneoplastic syndrome of the nervous system, your doctor will need to conduct a physical exam and order blood tests.
-He or she may also need to request a spinal tap or imaging tests.
+To diagnose paraneoplastic syndrome of the nervous system, you may need a physical exam and blood tests.
+You also may need imaging tests or a spinal tap, also known as a lumbar puncture.

-Your doctor or a neurologist will conduct a general physical, as well as a neurological exam.
-He or she will ask you questions and conduct simple tests in the office to judge:
+Your healthcare professional or a neurologist conducts a general physical and a neurological exam.
+You're asked questions and your healthcare professional conducts simple tests in the office to judge your:

-Spinal tap (lumbar puncture).
-You may undergo a lumbar puncture to obtain a sample of cerebrospinal fluid (CSF) — the fluid that cushions your brain and spinal cord.
-A neurologist or specially trained nurse inserts a needle into your lower spine to remove a small amount of CSF for laboratory analysis.
+Spinal tap, also known as a lumbar puncture.
+During a spinal tap, a sample of cerebrospinal fluid (CSF) is taken.
+CSF cushions your brain and spinal cord.
+A neurologist or specially trained nurse inserts a needle into your lower spine to remove a small amount of CSF for analysis.

-Sometimes, paraneoplastic antibodies may be found in CSF when they can't be seen in your blood.
-If these antibodies are found in both your CSF and your blood, it provides strong evidence that your nervous system symptoms are caused by a specific form of activation of the immune system.
+Sometimes paraneoplastic antibodies are found in CSF but they can't be seen in your blood.
+If these antibodies are found in both your CSF and blood, it provides strong evidence that a paraneoplastic syndrome is causing the symptoms.

-Imaging tests are used to find a tumor that may be the underlying problem or to identify other factors causing your neurological symptoms.
+Imaging tests are used to find a tumor or other causes of your symptoms.
 One or more of the following tests may be used: